FREQUENTLY ASKED QUESTIONS

 Yes, Small groups can come out on the weekends But its a good idea to call ahead.
 If you plan on having large group (Party Pack or more) you should call and make advance reservations as early as possible to guarantee we will have space available for you.

-During the week you can have a private group with a minimum of eight 500rd rental packages ($280.00), And you get a 10% discount for at least 10 players.
-5 dollars off per player, on groups of 25 or more.
+During the week you can have a private group with a minimum of eight 500rd rental packages, And you get a 10% discount for at least 12 players.
+And an additional 10 percent off per player, on groups of 24 or more.
 Call us and make a reservation at least one week in advance.
 Check our calendar page for availability.

 WHAT IS .50 cal PAINTBALL